 The procedural steps outlined above typically occur in the order stated, but can occur in a different order or be repeated at the discretion of the hearing administrator.
 For example, the hearing administrator may recall a witness later in the hearing in order for the witness to be asked additional questions.
 Also, at the discretion of the hearing administrator, a hearing may take place over two or more non-contiguous blocks of time.
 For example, the hearing administrator may pause a hearing and reconvene it later the same day, or at a later date.

 Recording of Pre-Hearing Conferences and Hearings

-Pre-hearing conferences and hearings (both administrative and those conducted by SCRB) are recorded to digital media.
+Pre-hearing conferences and hearings (both administrative and those conducted by SCRB) are recorded to digital media by the individual conducting the conference or hearing.